Project

 Apropos blurry: I comprehend Bitcoins UXTO concept as a strange middle-thing between book money and (variable sized) coins? (context: Vitaliks pro/con regarding UXTO)

-#11 Updated by didi over 7 years ago
+#11 Updated by didi almost 8 years ago

 Flood Project / Hypercoin: